ven-diagram/COMP61332_Coursework/README.md

 ### Overview

 DepPath-SVM is an SVM-based relation extraction model that utilizes dependency paths and ensemble learning to improve classification performance.
-It is trained on the WebNLG dataset and extracts relations between entity pairs using linguistic features.
+It is trained on the WebNLG dataset and extracts relations between entity pairs using dependency paths.

 ### Dataset Setup